By Terry Melanson (February 18, 2013)

 In regards to it being an “unrevolutionary enterprise,” however, one police inspector concluded otherwise.

 Peg-leg-Duplay (jambe de bois) they called him.
 In 1792, at the age of eighteen, Simon Duplay (1774-1827) had lost his leg while a volunteer at the battle of Valmy.
 Maurice Duplay (1736-1820), the landlord of Robespierre, was his uncle.
 Fond of the young Simon, Robespierre employed him as a secretary for a time.
 Maurice was a Jacobin too, and his hospitable household was just doors away from the Jacobin club; the home of the Duplays became an extended family for Robespierre and he was happy living there until his death.
-Since Buonarroti was a friend of the Duplays, and visited there on occasion, it was certainly during this time that Simon had become acquainted with him (Scurr 171-2, 194).
+Since Buonarroti was a friend of the Duplays, it was certainly during this time that Simon had become acquainted with him (Scurr 171-2, 194).

 After Robespierre’s fall and execution, most of the Duplay family were arrested — Maurice, his wife Françoise, daughters Élisabeth and Éléonore, son Jacques and nephew Simon.
 Tragically, Françoise was found hanged in her cell—either suicide or murder.
 Maurice was imprisoned for a short time only and managed to avoid the guillotine.
 Simon, along with his cousins, ended up spending over a year in prison (McPhee 223).
 During his incarceration at du Plessis prison in Paris, Simon first met Gracchus Babeuf (as did Buonarroti who was also in jail).
 Buonarroti himself places Simon directly in the middle of the Pantheon Club and subsequent Conspiracy of Equals (Buonarroti 40, 88, 97-8).